 Consider working per diem

-You must adhere to a budget before and after your retirement.
+You must adhere to a budget before and after you retire.
 Before retirement, you need to pay off your debt and save for retirement aggressively.
-Depending on your income, these payments can cut through your family budget.
+Depending on your earnings, these payments can cut through your family budget.
 You may have to make some tough choices to avoid or delay large purchases and curb discretionary spending.

 Once you retire, your income may go down.
 True, you don’t have to drive to work, but some of your expenses might still be the same.

 A happy retirement comes with a good plan.
 It may require some self-discovery but ultimately will lead to finding a purpose and fulfilling your life dreams.
 You can travel and volunteer.
 Write a book.
 Teach.
 Learn a new hobby or language.
 Find out what makes you happy outside of your daily routine and make the most out of your free time.